gungorahmet/AdaptLab/src/adapt_lab_project/frontend/templates/ExperienceSharingUseCase.md

 # Experience Sharing Use Case

-A newcommer wants to share some experience with his/her new colleagues.
-We will provide an interface to write document and send document to his/her new colleagues via email.
+A newcomer wants to share some experiences with his/her new colleagues.
+We will provide an interface to write document and send document to his/her new colleagues via e-mail.
-The system will **both** store document in the databse **and** send email so the newcomer who join the join in the future can see this documents.
+The system will **both** store documents in the database **and** send e-mail.
+So, newcomer who will join the organization in the future can see these documents.